This story was originally published in the March 2020 issue of Quaker Action. It was updated in April 2021.

 Israel is the only country in the world that automatically prosecutes children in military courts.
 There, Palestinian children lack fundamental fair trial rights and protections.
 Children typically arrive to interrogations bound, blindfolded, and sleep-deprived.
 They often give confessions after verbal abuse, threats, and physical and psychological violence.
 Many children have been held in solitary confinement solely for interrogation purposes.
 They have no right to legal counsel during interrogation, and Israeli military court judges rarely exclude confessions obtained by coercion or torture.

 Our No Way to Treat a Child campaign calls on the United States government to use all available means to pressure Israeli authorities to end the detention and abuse of Palestinian children.
 First and foremost, that means prohibiting U.S. taxpayer money from funding the military detention of children by any country, including Israel.

 Toward this end, AFSC has worked with faith communities, partner organizations, and individuals across the U.S. to engage members of Congress through briefings on Capitol Hill; legislative visits; and emails, petitions, and phone calls from constituents.
 We offer trainings and webinars, organize speaking tours, and advise faith-based communities and others on ways to make their voices heard.

 And our efforts are making a difference.
-In April of this year, Rep. Betty McCollum introduced new legislation to hold Israel accountable for its continued abuse of Palestinian children in military detention.
+In April 2019, Rep. Betty McCollum introduced new legislation to hold Israel accountable for its continued abuse of Palestinian children in military detention.
 The new bill “Defending the Human Rights of Palestinian Children and Families Living Under Israeli Military Occupation Act” (H.R.
 2407) would ensure that U.S. financial assistance to Israel is not used for the military detention, interrogation, abuse, or ill-treatment of Palestinian children.
 H.R.
 2407 builds from a similar bill introduced by McCollum in 2017, which was the first-ever bill to address Palestinian human rights in Congress.
 It was signed by 31 representatives.